Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-03-Joanna-Russ-When-It-Changed.md

 ---
-title: "4/9 | Joanna Russ - When It Changed"
+title: "Review 4/9 | Joanna Russ - When It Changed"
 tags: The Big Book of Science Fiction, Jeff Vandermeer, Ann Vandermeer, short story, novelette, science fiction, 1937-, 1972
 ---
 # Plot: 2/9.
 It's not a story because it just contained one scene!
 Although it indeed entertained me so much with its interesting opening and settings.
 I would give a higher score if it could end in women beating the intruders out and declaring with self-confidence that they didn't need any men and their so-called sexual equality.